 |Value for money|

 Virgin Media's strength is its broadband service.
-Because it runs on fibre cables, it offers the fastest speeds available from mainstream providers – its deals have average speeds of 54Mbps, 108Mbps, 213Mbps and 362Mbps.
+Because it runs on fibre cables, it offers the fastest speeds available from mainstream providers – its TV and broadband deals have average speeds of 54Mbps, 108Mbps, 213Mbps, 362Mbps, 630Mbps or an eye-watering 1000Mbps (1Gbps).
 Virgin Media's packages also include unlimited downloads, and it no longer applies traffic management to downloads or uploads.
-Unusually, you can sign up for a Virgin Media broadband deal without paying for a home phone service, although promotional deals mean that this doesn't always work out cheaper in the first year.
+You can sign up for a Virgin Media broadband deal without paying for a home phone service, although promotional deals mean that this doesn't always work out cheaper in the first year.

 Sky offers the typical speeds seen from providers using the Openreach network.
-Its standard (ADSL) broadband has an average speed of 11Mbps, while its fibre offering has an average speed of 59Mbps.
+Its standard (ADSL) broadband has an average speed of 11Mbps, while its widely available fibre offering has an average speed of 59Mbps.
+Customers in some areas can access Sky's ultrafast broadband deals, which have average speeds of 145Mbps and 500Mbps.
 Like Virgin Media, Sky doesn't apply any traffic management, and its packages include unlimited data.

-Sky's basic broadband, TV and phone deals don't include any inclusive calls – you'll either need to pay as-you-go or add a calling plan.
-The cheapest calling plan provides free evening and weekends call to UK mobiles and landlines and costs £5 each month.
+Sky's basic broadband, TV and phone deals don't have any inclusive calls – you'll either need to pay as you go or add a calling plan.
+The cheapest calling plan provides free evening and weekends call to UK mobiles and landlines and costs £5 a month.

 Virgin Media's TV and broadband packages include free weekend calls to UK landlines and Virgin Mobile numbers.

-While Virgin Media is well-known for its broadband, Sky is the king of pay TV – even its basic package offers over 300 channels including Sky Atlantic, home to popular shows like Westworld and The Outsider.
+While Virgin Media is well known for its broadband, Sky is the king of pay TV – even its basic package offers more than 300 channels including Sky Atlantic, home to popular shows such as Gangs of London and Westworld.
 You can pay more to get additional channels, including movie and sports options, or to get extra TV boxes that allow you to watch in more than one room.

-All Sky packages come with its new Sky Q 1TB box as standard - this allows you to pause and rewind live TV, record multiple channels while watching another and to access on-demand content.
-You can also pay extra for a 2TB version of the Sky Q, allowing you to record double the amount of television – up to 1000 hours of standard definition.
+All Sky packages come with its new Sky Q 1TB box as standard.
+This allows you to pause and rewind live TV, record multiple channels while watching another, and access on-demand content.
+You can also pay extra for a 2TB version of the Sky Q, allowing you to record double the amount of television – up to 1,000 hours of standard definition.
 Read our to see whether it impressed in our tough lab test.

 Virgin Media doesn't have any of its own TV channels, but does offer most of the key channels that you get from Sky.
-You can even watch Sky Sports or Sky Cinema, though Sky doesn't allow access to Sky Atlantic.
-Bear in mind though that Virgin's TV packages include a smaller selection of channels – for example, Virgin's basic package, called Big bundle, only includes 110 channels.
-Virgin Media supplies all customers with its which offers much of the same functionality as the new Sky Q box, and 1TB storage capacity.
+You can even watch Sky Sports or Sky Cinema, although Sky doesn't allow access to Sky Atlantic.
+Bear in mind that Virgin's TV packages include a smaller selection of channels – for example, Virgin's basic package, called Big bundle, only includes 110 channels.
+Virgin Media now supplies all customers with its TV 360 Box, which offers much of the same functionality as the new Sky Q box, and has 1TB storage capacity.

-Both services have accompanying apps that let you check out TV listings and set recording schedules while on the go and even stream live TV onto your mobile device.
-You can also download shows so that you can watch them offline, and resume watching a show that you'd paused on both the Sky Q and Virgin V6 boxes.
+Both services have accompanying apps that let you check TV listings and set recording schedules while on the go, and even stream live TV on to your mobile device.
+You can also download shows so you can watch them offline, and resume watching a show that you'd paused on both the Sky Q and Virgin TV 360 boxes.

-But there's more to choosing the best provider than simply looking at what it offers – it's also useful to know more about the customer service on offer or the value for money that you're likely to experience.
-And it's also important to remember that Sky and Virgin Media are not your only options - providers such as BT, Plusnet and TalkTalk, also offer TV and broadband services and some of them have particularly satisfied customers.
-Find out which TV and broadband services are available where you live - and how much they cost - using .
+But there's more to choosing the best provider than simply looking at what it offers – it's also useful to know more about the customer service on offer, or the value for money.
+It's also important to remember that Sky and Virgin Media are not your only options.
+Providers such as BT and TalkTalk also offer TV and broadband services, and some of them have particularly satisfied customers.